-In this section, the October 2002 plan of the Government of Alberta, "Albertans & Climate Change: Taking Action" [Alberta Plan]93 is discussed.
-The Alberta Plan followed the release of its draft "Plan for Action" in May 2002 and consultations with stakeholders.94 It focuses on greenhouse gas emissions reductions among key emissions sectors, emissions trading, reducing Government of Alberta emissions, energy conservation and efficiency, technology development, underground CO_2 storage, renewable and alternative energy sources, forest and agricultural sinks, and climate change adaptation.95 expects to reduce emissions from its business as usual [BAU] level by 20 MT CO2e per year by 2010 and by 60 MT per year by 2020.98 However, if the Alberta goals are achieved, provincial emissions will be 67 MT (39%) higher in 2010 than in 1990 and remain 47 MT (27%) higher in 2020 than in 1990.99 In other words, over the next 15 years, Alberta plans to increase provincial greenhouse gas emissions from 1990 levels, which conflicts with Canada's Kyoto Protocol commitment to reduce emissions 6% from 1990 levels during the commitment period.100 One of the main driving forces behind the emissions increases are large increases in energy-intensive oil sands processing capacity since 1990.101
+In this section, the October 2002 plan of the Government of Alberta, "Albertans & Climate Change: Taking Action" [Alberta Plan] is discussed.
+The Alberta Plan followed the release of its draft "Plan for Action" in May 2002 and consultations with stakeholders.
+It focuses on greenhouse gas emissions reductions among key emissions sectors, emissions trading, reducing Government of Alberta emissions, energy conservation and efficiency, technology development, underground CO2 storage, renewable and alternative energy sources, forest and agricultural sinks, and climate change adaptation.

+Alberta's stated goal is to cut greenhouse gas "emissions in the province relative to gross domestic product [GDP] by 50 per cent below 1990 levels" by 2020.
+The term "emissions intensity" is used to describe emissions relative to provincial GDP.
+The Alberta Government expects to reduce emissions from its business as usual [BAU] level by 20 MT CO2e per year by 2010 and by 60 MT per year by 2020.
+However, if the Alberta goals are achieved, provincial emissions will be 67 MT (39%) higher in 2010 than in 1990 and remain 47 MT (27%) higher in 2020 than in 1990.
+In other words, over the next 15 years, Alberta plans to increase provincial greenhouse gas emissions from 1990 levels, which conflicts with Canada's Kyoto Protocol commitment to reduce emissions 6% from 1990 levels during the commitment period.
+One of the main driving forces behind the emissions increases are large increases in energy-intensive oil sands processing capacity since 1990.